Azure/azure-docs-powershell-samples/README.md

 # Sample code for Azure PowerShell Documentation

-This repository contains the PowerShell code featured in Azure PowerShell documentation.
+This repository contains the Azure PowerShell code featured in Azure PowerShell documentation.

 ## Samples